 Short term loans are inherently risk for the lender.
 This is the case not only all throughout the country, but also here in Ohio where cash is tight and borrowers turn to cash advances to pay for emergency expenses.
 Most applicants will turn to a payday or installment loan because they’re not eligible for other types of financing with lower interest rates.
-Companies know cash can be tight and there may be times when you can’t make a payment by the due date.
+Companies understand cash is tight and there may be times when you can’t pay by the due date.
 That’s why the most important thing you have to remember is to contact your lender if you won’t be able to make an upcoming payment.
 By being proactive you can avoid even worrying about what happens if you fall behind on a loan payment.
 Most reputable lenders will work you if you can explain to them your situation.
 Keep in mind, a direct lender will see no money if you fail to make payments and they write off your loan and the vehicle will go up for auction to settle the amount lent.
 Oftentimes the car will sell for a lower amount at a vehicle auction then what it was appraised for.
 The problem with a low sale is that your lender can still ask for additional payments on top of what your car got at the auction.
 At this point a payday loan company in Ohio may take you to court or send a borrower to collections to get the original money back.
 As described by the Ohio Attorney General, payday loan companies can not threaten you with jail or other abusive debt collection tactics if you fail to make payments.
 In most situations an established Ohio lender will want to work with you to establish a payment plan.
 Otherwise they know you won’t have a chance for them to collect any money in the future.

 Contact your lend if you fall behind on an online payday loan